-This persistent quest to connect with the natural world, body, site, technology and materials embraces absurdity, humour, vulnerability, repetition, ritual, ceremony, obsession and failure, revealing my attempts to understand, climb inside and occupy both personal and universal mythologies.
-By performing my desire to dialogue and merge with these other ‘bodies’ I hope to transcend and understand the gap between my body and the ‘other’ body (human/ animal/ element/ technology/ object /landscape) I am encountering.
+This persistent quest to connect with the natural world, body, site, technology and materials embraces absurdity, humour, vulnerability, ritual and failure, revealing my attempts to climb inside both personal and social mythologies.
+By performing my desire to dialogue and merge with these other ‘bodies’ I hope to transcend the gap between my body and the ‘other’ body (human/ animal/ element/ technology/ object /landscape) I encounter.

-I am currently conceiving a new series of performances, Odes (part of a larger quest), which desire to honour the imagination of matter and the potent agency and symbolism of the classical elements.
-Considering our increasingly mediated relationship with nature, and extended (ongoing) abuse of the earth, the works look to each element, the body and psyche for insights in overcoming the symptoms of contemporary metabolic rift.
-Engaging with the elements of fire, water and earth thus far have utilised method and enquiry to further expand my lexicon of consciousness and breadth of its location.
+I am currently devising a series of performances, Odes (part of a larger quest), which desire to honour the imagination of matter and the potent agency and symbolism of the classical elements.
+Considering our increasingly mediated relationship with nature, and ongoing abuse of the earth, the works look to each element, the body and psyche for insights in overcoming the symptoms of contemporary metabolic rift.
+Engaging with fire, water and earth thus far have utilised method and enquiry to further expand my lexicon of consciousness and understanding of the breadth of its locatedness.
 Such actions also attempt to collapse hierarchies of human vs non-human perception and further, contribute to a more considered ethics of care.
-Wider influences include sci-fi, shamanism, phenomenology, psychology, poetry, radical anthropology, eco-feminisms and innovations within contemporary spirituality.
+The next elements of air (mental abilities; communication; molecules; meterologies; flying) and plant (consciousness; possession; dialogue; relations) are currently in creative development.
+Wider influences include sci-fi, shamanism, phenomenology, psychology, poetry, radical anthropology, eco-feminisms and innovations within contemporary spirituality

-I have performed for Black Mountain College Museum and Arts Center, NC, USA and Creative Time, NY, USA and completed art residencies in Australia and New York.
+I have performed for Black Mountain College Museum and Arts Center, North Carolina, and Creative Time, New York, and completed art residencies in Australia and USA.
 Exhibitions include East Wing Biennial, The Courtauld Institute of Art; New Approaches to Photography, Four Corners Film; Photofusion, London; Fast forward Women in Photography, UK; Fotofilmic, Canada and Auckland Festival of Photography, New Zealand.
-With a Bachelors in Psychology, and a Postgraduate Diploma in Photography from University of the Arts, I am currently studying MFA in Fine Art (Media) at Slade School of Fine Art, UCL (due to complete June 2019.)
+With a Bachelor in Psychology, and a Postgraduate Diploma in Photography from University of the Arts, I am currently studying MFA in Fine Art (Media) at Slade School of Fine Art, UCL (due to complete June 2019.)